- Studying in New Zealand

 Role of the Principal’s Nominee

 Candidates who have examination clashes are listed on the Key Indicators page of the school's Provider Login.
 The Principal’s Nominee should check to identify examination timetable clashes after each data file submission and advise any candidates of timetable clashes.
+The examination clash management timeline and sequestering guidelines may assist in the management of clashes.

 The Principal’s Nominee must: